 In addition to the evidence-based curricula available for school prevention programs, scientific studies have identified many small but powerful prevention strategies that are inexpensive to implement and can be integrated into the day-to-day functioning of schools and classrooms.
 These “kernels,” as Drs.
 Dennis Embry and Anthony Biglan call them, are supported by rigorous experimental evidence—and often have multiple positive outcomes that can include improved academic achievement and decreased behavior problems (Embry & Biglan, 2008).

 While many of us tend to think of adolescence as the time for substance use prevention, developmental psychologists point out that early childhood and elementary school provide important developmental windows for teaching social and behavioral skills (Biglan et al., 2004), which then translate into reduced problems down the road—including substance use/misuse.
 These early developmental approaches focus on changing the fundamental neurological and behavioral predictors of multi-problem behaviors such as substance use/misuse, violence, and school failure.
-For example, the Good Behavior Game, a first-grade classroom management intervention, not only has been found to have immediate results in reducing disruptive behavior by children; it also has been linked to important long-term outcomes—including reduced likelihood of conduct disorder by 6th grade, and reduced likelihood of substance use disorder by ages 19-21 and suicidality in adolescence (Institute of Medicine, 2009).
+For example, the Good Behavior Game, a first-grade classroom management intervention, not only has been found to have immediate results in reducing disruptive behavior by children, it also has been linked to important long-term outcomes—including reduced likelihood of conduct disorder by 6th grade, and reduced likelihood of substance use disorder by ages 19-21 and suicidality in adolescence (Institute of Medicine, 2009).

 On the next page are examples of a few “kernels” that can be implemented at low-to-no-cost by elementary, middle, or high schools.
 All are examples of activities that can be made universally accessible to all students in a classroom or school.
 In other words, even though some of the activities might have special impact on higher-risk students in a particular classroom, they work best when they are inclusive and made available to all.